Formatting Tips for Your Curriculum Vitae

 Do you need to write a curriculum vitae?
 A curriculum vitae, commonly known as a CV, is an alternative to writing a resume to apply for a job.
 CVs are most commonly used in academia, research and medicine – not to mention for most jobs outside of the United States.

-Here are tips for both how to format your curriculum vitae and what to include.
-Review these tips and use the format example as a template for your own CV.
+Learn how to format your curriculum vitae and what to include.
+Review CV tips and use the format example as a template for your own CV.

 Curriculum Vitae Format Example

 Your Contact Information

 This information is not included for U.S. CVs.
 It may be requested in other countries.

 List in chronological order, include position details and dates.

 Research and Training